 - increase the allocations of funds targeted for home and community-based services.

-Q. What are the REAL areas that GCDD refers to and how is that different from the REAL COMMUNITIES INITIATIVE?
+Q. What are the REAL areas that GCDD refers to and how is that different from the REAL COMMUNITIES PARTNERSHIPS?

 GCDD organized its activities and projects in their last 5-year plan (2007-2011) focusing on areas that people with disabilities said were important to their ability and the opportunities to live successfully in the community: homes, careers, learning, supports and influence.
 These are the REAL areas which support the REAL COMMUNITIES umbrella.
 Our work in the REAL areas has included the following: Real Careers – technical assistance in customized employment, including work around an Employment First Policy, and replication of Project Search.
 Real Homes – housing coalition building, including a project called Easy Living Homes; pursuing buy-in from the Home Builder’s Association for more universal design; and promotion of visitability in home designs; seeking representation and a voice for disability advocates at the planning table for the Beltline Project; and promoting financial literacy and IDA accounts to help people become homeowners.
 Real Learning – promotion of teaching self determination in high schools and middle schools; Partners Clubs; research on the special education funding formula and diploma options; facilitating student-led IEPs; development of post- secondary learning options; and attention to transition issues through a statewide transition committee Real Influence – GCDD publications such as Making a Difference Magazine, Moving Forward Newsletter and annual reports; public policy work done through the legislative process; special events such as Disability Day at the Capitol, Discovery Day, and the annual Making a Difference Awards Ceremony; media coverage such as radio and television interviews, press conferences, newspaper coverage, media roundtables; development of DVDs; and support of selfadvocates to be leaders.
 Real Supports – family support through establishment of navigator teams at the county level; development and expansion of a Direct Support Professional Certificate Program and the Georgia Alliance of Direct Support Professionals; support for Unlock the Waiting List!
 Campaign; and formation of the Georgia Micro-board Association.

 Making a Difference magazine is published quarterly.
 It is a quality publication that addresses topics of interest to the disability community.
-Valerie Meadows Suber, the GCDD Public Information Director is also the Editor-In-Chief of Making A Difference magazine.
-You can subscribe by clicking here View our archives here.
+Click here to subscribe.
+View our archives here.